-IMPORTANT: Remove plastic bag and three plugs from CTD sensor, if they have not already been removed.
+IMPORTANT: Remove three plugs from Seabird sensor, if they have not already been removed.

-- 2. The minimum internal temperature of the float is 2.0 °C. If necessary, let float warm indoors before proceding. - 3.
-Carefully remove black rubber plug from bottom center of yellow cowing to verify bladder inflation (per below).
-Use fingers only-tools may puncture bladder.
+- 2. Minimum temperature -2 deg C. If necessary, let float warm indoors before proceding. - 3.
+Carefully pry black rubber plug out of bottom center of yellow plastic cowling to verify bladder inflation (per below).
 Be sure to replace plug before deployment.

 Note: it can be very difficult to replace plug when air bladder is fully inflated.
 Replace plug during beginning of air bladder inflation.

-(Purpose of plug is to prevent silt entry if float contacts sea floor).
+Purpose of plug is to prevent silt entry if float contacts sea floor.

-4. Hold provided magnet at RESET position marked on for several seconds, then remove magnet.

-Note: Magnetic switch must be activated (held) for at least one second to reset the instrument.
+- 4. Hold the provided magnet at RESET position marked on the hull for several seconds.
+Note: The internal magnetic reed switch must be activated (held) for at least one second to reset the instrument.
 (This is to provide a safety against accidental reset during transport.)
-Thus, if the float does not respond as below, the instrument was probably not reset.

-- 5. The air pump will operate for 1 second. - 6.
+Thus, if the float does not respond as below, the instrument was probably not reset. - 5.
+The air pump will operate for 1 second. - 6.
 The PTT will transmit 6 times at 6 second intervals.
-Place ARGOS receiver/beeper close to antenna to detect transmissions. - 7.
+Place the ARGOS receiver/beeper close to the antenna to detect transmissions. - 7.
 The piston pump will begin to operate.
-The piston will move to full extension. - 8.
+The piston will move to the retracted Storage Position, if not already there, pause 2 seconds and then move to full extension. - 8.
 The oil bladder will expand, this should take 15 25 minutes. - 9.
-After the piston pump stops, PTT will transmit at specified ARGOS rate.
-(If repetition rate is 120 seconds, the controller is not communicating properly with CTD and float should not be deployed). - 10.
-At every PTT transmission, the air pump will turn on for 6 seconds until the air portion of the bladder has been inflated.
-The pump should turn on 8 10 times. - 11.
+After the piston pump stops, the PTT will transmit at the specified ARGOS rate. - 10.
+At every PTT transmission, the air pump will turn on for 6 seconds until the air portion of the bladder has been inflated, the pump should turn on 8 10 times. - 11.
 6 hours after reset, transmissions will cease, the bladder will deflate, and the piston pump will retract, the profiler begins its programmed mission. - 12.
 Reminder replace black rubber plug in cowling hole before deployment.

 During self-test, the controller checks the internal vacuum sensor.
 If the internal pressure has increased above a preset limit (i.e. hull leakage caused loss of vacuum), the instrument will not pump.
-If you do not detect 6 test transmissions during step six, and/or if bladder does not inflate, then the self-test has failed and the instrument should not be deployed.
+If you do not detect the 6 test transmissions, and if the bladder does not inflate, then the self-test has failed and the instrument should not be deployed!